 But then came 2018 and, with it, Bulgaria’s first presidency of the Council of the EU.
 Moreover, Commission President Jean-Claude Juncker began to say publicly that the euro is meant to be the currency of the EU as a whole.
 With this in mind, and to great fanfare, Bulgaria declared its intention to enter ERM II this year.

 What is most intriguing for non-members of the euro area and non-members of ERM II (such as the Czech Republic, Poland, Sweden, Romania and others) is the sentence at the end of the statement issued by the euro area finance ministers on 12 July.
-In the interests of 'equal treatment', the ministers expect any country wishing to participate in ERM II to voluntarily take on the same commitments as were issued to Bulgaria.
-Bulgaria's years-long push to adopt the euro therefore means all other candidate countries will have to relinquish supervision of banks many years before potentially joining the euro area proper.
+In the interests of ‘equal treatment’, the ministers expect any country wishing to participate in ERM II to voluntarily take on the same commitments as were issued to Bulgaria.
+Bulgaria’s years-long push to adopt the euro therefore means all other candidate countries will have to relinquish supervision of banks and cover the ESM’s costs many years before potentially joining the euro area proper.

 From the perspective of a country like the Czech Republic, the consequence of Bulgaria’s experience is that it is hard to imagine any government with reasonable self-regard even considering embarking on the path towards the euro.
 The costs were already high, but after this summer they are practically prohibitive.